brandlewco/jesserieser-hugo-cc/content/collections/armani-anniversary-copy.md

     Grijalva during the government shutdown
   meta_title: Rep Adelita Grijalva for The New York Times
 title: The New York Times
-collection_meta: 'Arizona '
+collection_meta: 'Arizona Representative '
-collection_meta_2: Representative Adelita Grijalva
+collection_meta_2: Adelita Grijalva During the Government Shutdown
 collection_description: >-
   She Was Elected to Congress.
 She Can’t Get Into Her Office After Hours.